port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 You should see as output all of the environment variables configured for your Lambda

 :::note
- if your function needs multiple other environment variables, it would be easier to put them all in a JSON file (for example `environment.json`) and run the following command:
+If your function needs multiple other environment variables, it would be easier to put them all in a JSON file (for example `environment.json`) and run the following command:

 ```bash showLineNumbers